Photonio/CloudBroadcaster/README.md

 # CloudBroadcaster
-Your open source self-hosted cloud Broadcast Studio
+Your open source self-hosted Studio for Broadcasting & Editing media!